jamadden/zpt-docs/docs/history/IntroductionForDTMLers.rst

 page, instead of as a little placeholder symbol.
 When they save it back to Zope, convert the sidebar back into a reference.

-:doc:`../metal` is the language that allows this sort of behavior.
+:doc:`METAL` is the language that allows this sort of behavior.
 It is similar to TAL, in that it consists of tag attributes in an XML namespace.
 You can use it to define *macros*, by placing a 'define-macro="name"' attribute on a tag that you want to re-use.